3dcitydb/3dcitydb-docs/source/3dcitydb/multi-schema.rst

 Most users rarely work with only one 3D City Database.
 They maintain multiple instances for each data set, for different city projects or user groups and probably for various test demos.
-The new ability to manage CityGML ADEs sets the ground for even more experiments.
+The ability to manage CityGML ADEs sets the ground for even more experiments.
 This chapter explains how to manage multiple 3D City Databases in separate schemas.